Calling raw LLM APIs, reporting token usage

 Notes

-• Streaming responses are taken care of, so if your function returns a generator, it will be observed correctly.
+• Streaming responses are taken care of, so if your function returns a readable stream, it will be observed correctly.

 Trace specific parts of code (Python only)